I’ve been around long enough to hit the wall twice.

 But I didn’t put them in school.
-Self-reflection revealed I wasn’t frustrated with homeschooling, I was frustrated with my kids, or how I was relating to them, or my unrealistic expectations.
+Self-reflection revealed I wasn’t frustrated with homeschooling, I was frustrated with my kids, which really meant I was frustrated with how I was relating to them, and also my unrealistic expectations of myself and them.

 I held on.
-I refocussed my energy and intentions — what did I really want for me and my family?
+I refocused my energy and intentions — what did I really want for me and my family?

 Ten lessons I’ve learned in my ten years: